 EVEN IF YOU DO NOT HIRE US, PLEASE ENSURE YOUR CARRIER ADHERES TO THE FOLLOWING BEST PRACTICES TO PREVENT DAMAGE TO YOUR PROPERTY

 1) It is common for nylon straps to be used on light vehicles as each strap, if in good condition, has a safe working load of 3,300 pounds.
 DOT regs require carriers to use at least 2 placed diagonally from each other however, ensure your carrier places them correctly.
 If used in the lasso configuration they have been known to pop off when only one steer tire is secured as when in transit the steer tires turn slightly decreasing the needed tension.
 My protocol is to lasso both steer tires reducing the chances of straps coming off in transit.
+NOTE: This applies for carriers using wedge or flatbed trailers and single point straps.

 2) Nylon straps can also be configured to "choke" the wheel instead.
 It takes a little longer to secure the vehicle however the chances of the strap coming loose while in transit is 0 unless the strap actually snaps.
 However whenever using this method my protocol is to place a rag between the actual strap and rim preventing any chance the rim is scuffed by the nylon strap.
 In either the choker or lasso configuration, ensure your carrier places the strap in such a way that the metal ring is not touching the rim or the strap will not rub on your vehicle.
 Using 3 point straps placed around just the tire portion is ideal but some trailers may not be constructed with the needed holes in the decking.